 Personal injury accidents can happen in many different times and places.
-One of the most common types of accident claims is a premises liability lawsuit – a case against a property owner for failing to maintain a reasonably safe premises.
+One of the most common types of accident claims is a premises liability lawsuit – a case against a property owner for failing to maintain reasonably safe premises.
 These claims seek to hold landowners accountable for accidents that occur on their properties.
-Complicated laws surround Virginia premises liability claims.
+Complicated laws surround Northern Virginia premises liability claims.
 If you were hurt on somebody else’s property in Fairfax, Virginia, the attorneys at Koonz McKenney Johnson & DePaolis LLP may be able to help you obtain a compensatory award for your damages.
 The owner of the property may owe you compensation.
 Learn more today during a free legal consultation in Fairfax.

-Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep and safety of their properties.
+Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep, and safety of their properties.
 Under this doctrine, landowners owe different legal duties of care to visitors depending on the person’s reason for entering the property.
 If an owner fails to fulfill these duties, he or she could be liable for related accidents and injuries.
-To prove a property owner’s liability for a dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.
+To prove a property owner’s liability for dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.

 A property owner will owe all three of these duties of care to an invitee – the highest level of visitor in Virginia.
 An invitee enters a property for the owner’s purposes, with the owner’s permission.
 An example of an invitee is a customer at a business.
 A property owner will only owe the second two duties of care to licensees.
 Licensees are people who also have permission to enter but who do so without invitation, such as friends or salespeople.
 Property owners in Virginia do not owe any duties of care to trespassers.
 Trespassers are people who do not have permission to be on the property.
 The only exception is for trespassers under the age of 18.